vedantwagh19/Bribery_Detection/README.md

 # How To Run It On Colab

 Click on the "Open In Colab" button on the top left corner of README.<br>
-Follow the steps provided on the. colab<br>
+Follow the steps provided on the Colab Notebook.<br>
 Enjoy the Result !!! <br>

 # How To Run It On Local System